ryanAlphagraphics/code_review_for_kathy/index.rst

 The function is declared as constant.
 Currently, for functions the constant modifier is a synonym for view (which is the preferred option).
 Consider using view for funcitons and constant for state variables.

-.. _View and constant function in Solidity: https://github.com/ethereum/solidity/issues/992
+`View and constant function in Solidity <https://github.com/ethereum/solidity/issues/992>`_

 Dependencies
 ------------